Thomas Rymer [Child 37]

 Alexander also gives 1297 as his last year: "A summons to return to Elfame in 1297 when Thomas was entertaining friends in the Tower of Erceldoune.
 A man came to him with a story that a stag and a hind had left the shelter of the forest and were walking about the village unafraid.
 At this portent Thomas immediately left his guests and followed the animals out of human ken to his fairy mistress."
 Hole, p.
 63, observes that these stories of Thomas seem to be related to some of the legends about the death or departure of King Arthur.

 Garnett/Gosse, volume I, pp. 275-278, discusses what is known about the real Thomas.
-It credits him as least being the inspiration of Scottish poetry: "Many, perhaps most, ancient literatures claim a patriarchal founder, who from some points of view wears the semblance of a fable and from others that of a fact.
+It credits him with being the at least the inspiration, if not the source, of Scottish poetry: "Many, perhaps most, ancient literatures claim a patriarchal founder, who from some points of view wears the semblance of a fable and from others that of a fact.
 Scotland had her Orpheus or Linus in THOMAS of ERCILDOUNE, called also THOMAS the RHYMER, who... [would] fulfil the requisites of a venerable ancestor, could we but be sure he was indeed an author.
 His actual existence is unquestionable.
 Ercildoune or Earlston is a village in Berwickshire, and ancient parchments demonstrate that two Thomases, father and son, dwelt there as landowners in the thirteenth century.
 The tradition of poetry appears to attach to the elder, whose appellation of 'Thomas the Rhymer' might seem decisive on the point if, by a strange coincidence, 'Rhymer' were not also another form of 'Rymour," a surname then common in Berwickshire" (pp. 275-276).

 CHEL1, p.
 316, is not convinced: "With the Tristram legend is connected the name of Thomas, a poet of the twelfth century, who is mentioned by Gottfried of Strasbourg in the early thirteenth century.
 The somewhat misty but historical Thomas of Erceldoune has been credited with the composition of a Sir Tristram story, but this was possibly due to a confusion of the twelfth century Thomas with his interesting namesake of the succeeding century.
 The confusion would be one to which the popular mind was peculiarly susceptible.
 Thomas the Rhymer was a romantic figure credited with prophetical gifts, and a popular tale would readily be linked with his name...."